akshita1807/OOPS/README.md

 # Friend Function
-function which is present outside the class but it can access provate and protected members of the class
+A friend function has access to all private and protected members of the class for which it is a friend.Function which is present outside the class but it can access private and protected members of the class

 # Abstract Class
 A class which has at least one pure virtual function.We can't make object of the abstract class.We can access it's memeber function using pointer or reference variable.